MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 ---

-# Commandline install for Machine Learning Server for Windows
+# Command line install for Machine Learning Server for Windows

 This article provides syntax and examples for running Machine Learning Server **ServerSetup.exe** from the command line.
 You can use command line parameters for an internet-connected or offline installation.
 A command line installation requires administrator permissions.